juancarlospaco/nim4py/README.md

 Sometimes requires changing `~/.nimble/pkgs/compiler-1.2.2/compiler/scriptconfig.nim`, near line 145, change from `os.paramStr()` to `""` and from `os.paramCount()` to `0`,
-then it compiles as of Nim 1.2.2+.
+the compiler will complain with the line number and column anyways, then it compiles as of Nim 1.2.2+.
 Python toolchain fails to compile correctly.